RileyWeaver/miniproject3RileyWeaver/README.md

 ## Description

 Creates a video game review site.
 First created a database and then uses Python Flask to change the database with CRUD operations and then outputs to the site.
+Bootstrap is used at the create post section for submitting the post.
+Enjoy!

 ### Dependencies
 ```